Shaun Byam & Honorah Edwards - Welfare Officers

 The Welfare Officer is essential in providing a first point of contact for children, parents and adults within the club who have a child safeguarding or welfare concern.
 In partnership with the club committee, the Welfare Officer ensures that the club is adopting and implementing child safeguarding policy and procedures which are necessary for it to demonstrate its duty of care to children.

-Salisbury Stingrays ASC fully endorses and operates in accordance with Swim England's Child Protection Policy (Wavepower 2020-2023: Child safeguarding policy and procedures for clubs).
+Salisbury Stingrays fully endorses and operates in accordance with Swim England's Child Protection Policy (Wavepower 2020-2023: Child safeguarding policy and procedures for clubs).

-Salisbury Stingrays ASC adheres to the Swim England Photography and Photographing Swimmers Policy, which can be found in their Wavepower document.
+Salisbury Stingrays adheres to the Swim England Photography and Photographing Swimmers Policy, which can be found in their Wavepower document.
 Links to the Wavepower documentation can be found below.

 There are other organisations who can also assist if you need help: